GuilhermeJunior/apis/README.md

 # apis
-These are my apis projects, most of them were develop using the Framework Spring.
+These are my apis projects, most of them were developed using the Framework Spring.